 - 1 T. apple cider vinegar

-- pinch crushed red pepper flakes {optional}
+- pinch crushed red pepper flakes (optional)

-- 2 lbs. smoked ham hocks {or hog jowl or country ham}, rinsed with warm water to remove some of the saltiness
+- 2 lbs. smoked ham hocks (or hog jowl or country ham), rinsed with warm water to remove some of the saltiness

-- Prepare the cooking liquid: Heat olive oil in a large Dutch oven or stock pot.
+- Heat olive oil in a large Dutch oven or stock pot.
 Sauté chopped bacon and onion about 5 minutes until bacon is cooked and onion is tender.
-Add garlic and cook for 1 minute.
-Add chicken broth, sugar, black pepper, vinegar, crushed red pepper flakes {if using}, and ham hocks.
-Bring to a boil; reduce heat, cover, and simmer 30 minutes.

-- Wash & cut the collards: While the cooking liquid simmers, wash and cut the collard greens.
+- While the cooking liquid simmers, wash and cut the collard greens.
 Separate the collard leaves; place in a very large bowl or clean sink and cover leaves with warm water.
 Add 2 teaspoons salt to act as a scrubbing agent.
 Gently scrub the collard leaves with your hands and then rinse.
 For especially gritty greens, repeat the scrubbing process a second time.

 - One at a time, lay each leaf upside-down and spread out flat on a cutting board.
 Cut along each side of the spine in the center, cutting each leaf into two halves and completely removing the tough spine.
 Discard spines.